 I visited Portland, Oregon this past March 2018 to watch my first NBA game (Trailblazers versus the Blake Griffin-less LA Clippers), but I'm pretty sure the other guys on my trip knew my ulterior motive was to eat and drink that #PDX lifestyle.
 This was my 4th planned trip to Portland, so I feel like I have a faint, but much better pulse on the dining scene, at least from a traveller's perspective.
 After 72 hours in Portland, I completed 10 stops at various eateries and cafes.
-I wish I could say "Wow, everything was SO good.", but you know what?
-Some things failed to tickle my palate, so I've got some good, some bad, but most importantly, my opinion on how badly a visitor needs to eats the things I ate.
+I wish I could say "Wow, everything was SO good.", but some things failed to tickle my palate.
+I had some good, some bad, and most importantly, my own opinions on how badly a visitor needs to eat the things I ate.
 For this post, I'll be concluding each stop with a basketball-related conclusion.
 Air balls are a pass and slam dunks are a must-visit.

 I'll be documenting the following places: